 There is always a moment of disorder when something new is created and our brain neurons have to connect new paths.
 But if we all stretch a little, perhaps we can transform these risks into possibilities for all of us.
 If we look in history’s rearview mirror, good things have generally come out of change. –Tilde Bjorfors

 Adriaen Van Der Donk and Peter Stuyvesant were invaluable ingredients in the formation of New York (formerly known as New Amsterdam).
 Like polar magnets, their visions and actions were the forces that kept things together in the Dutch colony.
-In their absence the English might have taken New Amsterdam much sooner than they did.
-Religious freedom, liberal traditions, and the cosmopolitan culture that formed around their bitter rivalry are testaments to this.
+In their absence the English might have taken New York (Amsterdam) much sooner than they did.
+Religious freedoms, liberal traditions, and the cosmopolitan culture that formed around their bitter rivalry are testaments to this.

 Diamonds in the Ruff

 Stuyvesant’s relentless nature is what ensured “roads, schools, and basic infrastructure was developed, including a market, hospital, pier and post office”.
-His dictatorial-style leadership, however, prompted strong countermovements against him.
+His dictatorial-style leadership spawned strong countermovements.
 These forces helped Dutch customs survive through English rule, particularly because of the seeds sown by Adriaen Van der Donk.
 While he was the colony’s first and only legal representative he was able to lead and prepare all protests.
 One of his most well known petitions was the Remonstrance of New Netherland, which outlined his position in direct contrast to Stuyvesant’s.
 His decade long efforts paid off when the city rose to a municipality on February 2, 1653.
 This was a blueprint of things to come.

 Writing like a man possessed, Van der Donck pulled together all the information that he and his colleagues had collected from residents and constructed … an eighty-three-page formal complaint, which he intended to present to the governing body in The Hague and which would in time root the Manhattan colony’s structure in Dutch law and, eventually, help give New York City its unique shape and character.